dbastien/cracktron/README.md

 ## Getting Started
 Open the root folder of the project in Unity.

-Pick a demo folder from one in Assets/Demos.
+Pick a demo folder from one in [Assets/Demos](/Assets/Demos).

-Open main.scene and play around!
+Open the main.scene in that folder and play around!

 ## Additional Items
 ### [Mathematica](/Mathematica)